vivaria/edisonrul.ing/docs/source/cards/d/defense-draw.md

 ### Card Rulings

-●You can't activate Defense Draw if you won't receive Battle Damage from the attack.
+*   You can't activate Defense Draw if you won't receive Battle Damage from the attack.
-●You can't activate Defense Draw if there are no cards left in your Deck.
+*   You can't activate Defense Draw if there are no cards left in your Deck.
-●You can't activate Defense Draw while your opponent controls a face-up Protector of the Sanctuary.
+*   You can't activate Defense Draw while your opponent controls a face-up Protector of the Sanctuary.